vprinz/timetable-server/README.md

 # timetable-server
- Application allows follow for changes of timetable.
+ Application allows to follow changes of timetable.